Chiranjeevi005/AI-Chat-WebApp/README.md

 # AI Chat - Futuristic Real-time Communication Platform

 A cutting-edge chat application with a futuristic dark-themed UI, 3D elements, and smooth animations built with Next.js, TailwindCSS, and GSAP.
+This application now includes a secure authentication system powered by Supabase Auth.

 ## Features